aureltus/wner-avatar-EN_typescript-quest/README.md

 console.log(sym1 === sym2);  // false, because symbols are unique
 ```

--undefined : represents a variable that has been declared but has not yet been assigned a value.
+- undefined : represents a variable that has been declared but has not yet been assigned a value.
--null : used to indicate the intentional absence of any object reference.
+- null : used to indicate the intentional absence of any object reference.

 ### How to type an Array?